pendragons-code/LISBDIE/README.md

    LISBDIE version 2 revolves around using other methods such as spamming from the clipboard `ctrl v` and entering it repeatedly after. 💼

    LISBDIE version 3 makes use of the ability to type out words from a file.
 However, you may ask why is a clipboard version not made for this?
 The reason is that you can just copy the contents of the file and it would be easier??? (and yes, version 3 inherits the features of the previous versions!)

+   LISBDIE version 4 is made to get around common anit-spam/rate-limiting technology that exists.
+One such technology that exist is delay checking.
+This means that the limiter checks the delay between each message.
+If the delay is consistent, it is most likely a bot since it is constantly 5 seconds (`let's say!`).
+However, the new feature, standard deviation is randomly added or decreased to counter this system.
+This version of the tool inherits the features of the previous versions.

    Branches: The linux (```main```) branch will soon include an automated script to install all the needed dependencies. 🤟
    Next feature: I will add a feature where it will spam the contents of a txt file with configurations as well. 🏹